kimwalisch/primecount/doc/Hard-Special-Leaves.md

 depends on many optimizations all of which improve the runtime complexity by a small factor.

-Another open question is: What is the ideal number of counters for which the computation of the hard special leaves will theoretically use the fewest number of instructions?
-In primecount I currently use a single counters array for all computations even though I expect that using two counters could speed computations for huge input numbers > 10^28.
+Another open question is: What is the ideal number of counter arrays (number of levels) for which the computation of the hard special leaves will theoretically yield the fewest number of instructions?
+In primecount I currently use a single counter array for all computations even though I expect that using two counters could speed up huge computations with input numbers > 10^28.

 ## References